 As your African Red Devil pepper plant grows, the first two leaves that come out are the seed leaves.
 They grow up and establish the plant.
-All the leaves after them will be the same to each other but not the original seed leaves.
+All the leaves after them will be the same to each other, but not the original seed leaves.
 Don't worry, that is normal and has happened with every pepper plant and almost all other plants in my garden.

 When you start seeing roots coming out the bottom of your Jiffy pot, it is time to plant it into its permanent home.
-A 10" pot will be plenty of room for your plant but also give it enough room to grow and produce peppers.
+A 10" pot will be plenty of room for your plant, but it will also give it enough room to grow and produce peppers.

 Don't be surprised if you don't see flowers for the first few months.
-The plant will be placing all its energy into growing and will reach a height of about 1' in your pot.
+The plant will be placing all its energy into growing and will reach a height of about one foot in your pot.